 The Hawk Island Park splash pad is located directly next to one of the parking lots, the snack bar, and bathrooms, making this portion of the park an easy walk-up and cool-off destination convenient for an afternoon snack or ice cream treat!

 There are lounge chairs available around the splash pad area.
-Most days, they seem packed, but most Lansing families are kind enough to point out an open spot.
+Most days, they seem packed, but spots open fairly regularly.

 3 – The Beach